 Not to mention, the whole experience will be heartbreaking.
 To save yourself from mistakes, check out what to look out for when choosing a breast surgeon in Singapore.

 1. Consider their level of expertise in the field you are particularly interested in.

 There is a difference between operating on a bone and working on soft tissue.
 Just like addressing an eye problem is not the same as removing fat from the body.
-Cosmetic surgeons have their subspecialties that render them competent in a particular area.
+Every cosmetic surgeon has their own subspecialty that renders them competent in a particular area.
 For example, someone might be qualified in nose jobs and another person may be good at removing eye bags.

-If you have had general surgery like partial mastectomy (a breast-conserving technique which leaves part of the breast intact) or total mastectomy (where all of the surrounding tissue and glands are removed), it’s only natural to want to restore the original shape of your chest.
-In this case, you should go to a practitioner who does breast surgery repeatedly rather than every once in a while.
+If you have had general surgery like partial mastectomy (a breast-conserving technique which leaves a part of the breast intact) or total mastectomy (where all of the surrounding tissue and glands are removed), it’s only natural to want to restore the original shape of your chest via a breast reconstruction procedure.
+In this case, you should go to a practitioner who regularly performs breast reconstruction surgeries rather than one who only does this every once in a while.

 Unfortunately, it’s not uncommon for someone who is experienced in one field to deliver a treatment that is not entirely within their scope of expertise.
 And this is what you want to abstain from.
 So, request information from your doctor about the number of operations they have carried out with respect to your area of concern, how long they have been practising their subspecialty, and how much training they received overall.
 Also, if there will be another person assisting with the manipulation, like an anaesthesiologist, it’s okay to inquire about their skills and competence too.

 2. Stick with a breast surgeon in Singapore who doesn’t pressure you.